govuk-one-login/di-account-management-frontend/README.md

 ### Restarting the app

-You can restart the app by re-running the `docker compose down` and then `docker compose up`.
+You can restart the app by running `docker compose down` and then `docker compose up`.
+You'll need to do this if you make changes to environment variables or the localstack config.

 ## Deploying to the development AWS account